 NTIA statement, March 2014

-The specific, practical role of NTIA in oversight of the IANA functions differs somewhat depending on the specific registry in question.
+The specific, practical role of NTIA in stewardship of the IANA functions differs somewhat depending on the specific registry in question.
 For instance, approval of a change to the DNS root zone file requires an NTIA employee to verify that ICANN has followed the documented policy.
 No such sign-off is required for the IANA operator to make an Internet number resource allocation to an RIR, in line with existing policy.

 Changes to the policies that govern how the IANA operator manages the global pool of Internet number resources (IP address and Autonomous System Numbers), Internet protocol parameters and the DNS root zone are developed through global, bottom-up processes.

-A significant aspect of NTIA oversight of the IANA function lies in the NTIA’s role as the contracting party.
+A significant aspect of NTIA stewardship of the IANA function lies in the NTIA’s role as the contracting party.
 In this role, the NTIA has the power to dictate the terms of the IANA functions contract and determine who will be contracted to carry out that role.